Hector's dolphin: Loss of genetic diversity and population decline

 The high levels of sex segregation and fragmentation of different populations in Hector's dolphin have been discussed as contributing to the overall population decline, as it becomes more difficult for males to find a female and copulate.
 The Allee effect begins to occur when a low-density population has low reproductive rates leading to increased population decline.
 In addition, low gene flow between populations may result from this species' high foraging site fidelity.
 Hector's dolphins have not been found to participate in alongshore migrations, which may also contribute to their lack of genetic diversity.

 Samples from 1870 to today have provided a historical timeline for the species' population decline.
-Lack of neighboring populations due to fishery-related mortality has decreased gene flow and contributed to an overall loss in mitochondrial DNA diversity.
+Lack of neighbouring populations due to fishery-related mortality has decreased gene flow and contributed to an overall loss in mitochondrial DNA diversity.
 As a result, the populations have become fragmented and isolated, leading to inbreeding.
 The geographical range has been lessened to the point where gene flow and immigration may no longer be possible between Māui dolphin and Hector's dolphin.

 Potential interbreeding between Hector's and Māui dolphins could increase the numbers of dolphins in the Māui range and reduce the risk of inbreeding depression, but such interbreeding could eventually result in a hybridisation of the Māui back into the Hector's species and lead to a reclassification of Māui as again the North Island Hector's.
 Hybridisation in this manner threatens the Otago black stilt and the Chatham Islands' Forbes parakeet and has eliminated the South Island brown teal as a subspecies.
 Researchers have also identified potential interbreeding as threatening the Māui with hybrid breakdown and outbreeding depression.

+Additional threats to Hector's dolphins include oil spills, gas drilling, and noise pollution.